companieshouse/forgerock-cloud-config/README.md

 ### Update Auth Trees

-Calls the Access Management endpoint to get update Authentication Trees.
-The configuration is store in JSON files in the `config/auth-trees` directory.
+Calls the Access Management endpoint to update Authentication Trees.
+The configuration is stored in JSON files in the `config/auth-trees` directory.

-**This command will update all Managed Objects and delete any not present in the directory.**

 **Help Message:**
 `update-auth-trees -h`

+### Update AM Scripts

+Calls the Access Management endpoint to update AM Scripts.
+The configuration is stored in JSON files in the `config/am-scripts` directory.

+**Help Message:**
+`update-scripts -h`